pulumi/docs/content/docs/intro/console/collaboration/project-and-stack-management.md

 ##### List View

 The Resource list view includes a useful search and filtering feature.
 You may filter by resource type which is broken down into three categories: Data, Compute, and Operations.
 Some resources include links to their associated pages in the cloud provider's console.
-For example, a Route 53 record set in the AWS Console.

 ![Stack resource list](/images/docs/reference/service/stack-resource-list.png)